devuri/wdevcli/README.md

 WDevCli is a premium product.
 Download it from [wdevcli.com](https://wdevcli.com), then follow the setup guide in the documentation.

 Full installation and setup documentation is at [docs.wdevcli.com](https://docs.wdevcli.com).

-## Status

-WDevCli is **alpha software**.
-It works and is used daily by the team building it.
-You will encounter rough edges.
-Interfaces change between releases, including breaking changes at the major and minor version level.
-The remote staging subsystem in particular is still stabilizing.

-Feedback filed here directly shapes what gets fixed and prioritized.

 ## This repository